-Seoul is a city that loves natural wine, and there are plenty of great places to go to: Here's the guide to our favourites!
+Seoul is a city that loves natural wine, and you have plenty of great places to choose from.
+Here's the guide to our favourites!
 Most of them don't have a written wine list, and the selection of wines changes according to what's available at the moment.
 Let your self be surprised tonight!

 Phone: +82 1020322982

 Bar Big Lights is a natural wine bar and Neo-french bistro in Hannam-dong, Seoul.
 When it opened in 2017, it was the first natural wine bar in Seoul, and quickly became the hub for natural wine lovers.
 Back then, it was a 6-table and invitation-only bistro bar, located in a back alley in Itaewon.
 The feeling of being the trusted natural wine bar is still lingering.
 The bistro menu is a real treat.
 The Neo-french dishes are changing depending on the seasonal availability of ingredients, and it is difficult not to order all the dishes from the menu.
 In the summer, Bar Big Light organises Saturd...

 Piknic is a lifestyle concept located in an old neighbourhood in Seoul, on the Northern slope of Namsan Mountain, not far from Hyehyeon Station and Namdemun Market.
 The lifestyle concept is hosting Bar Piknic that is a coffee shop during the day, and natural wine bar at night, and also a gallery, the restaurant Zero Complex and an art shop.
 Shortly after Bar Piknic opened in 2018, it became the driver in transforming Seoul’s wine scene from very conventional to obsessive natural, which has a lot to do with the French sommelier Clement Thomassin’s work of selecting and presenting wines both...

 Phone: +82 10 3347 1571

 Address: 33 Seolleung-ro 152-gil, Cheongdam-dong, Gangnam-gu